k9chen/k9chen.github.io/_news/announcement_2_7.md

 related_posts: false
 ---

-<p style="text-align: justify;">[My postdoctoral mentor] gave a poster presentation on our work <i>Validation of Multi-Compartmental Diffu-
+<p style="text-align: justify;">[My postdoctoral mentor] gave a poster presentation on our work <i>Validation of Multi-Compartmental Diffusion MRI Models for Peripheral Nerve Trauma</i> at the Gordon Research Conference on In Vivo
-sion MRI Models for Peripheral Nerve Trauma</i> at the Gordon Research Conference on In Vivo Magnetic Resonance in Andover, NH.</p>
+Magnetic Resonance in Andover, NH.</p>